Do migrating secondaries give you migraines?

 No. There are "good" secondaries and "bad" secondaries, according to their demands for a very valuable computer resource with direct impact on performance: disc access.

-Good secondaries are those which we may access directly in memory buffers, without having to go to disc.
+Good secondaries are those which we may access directly in memory buffers (IMAGE's or caching's), without having to go to disc.
 Bad secondaries are those which force excessive disc activity.

-Under any circumstances, short and tidy synonym chains are much better than long and messy synonym chains.
-Use Robelle's HowMessy (available in the Robelle and Adager installation packages) to get a good view:
+Under any circumstances, short synonym chains are much better than long synonym chains!

 Why do secondaries (migrating or not) give you headaches?